Cincinnati Zoo Introduces First Gorilla Since Harambe’s Death

 Mshindi is the first gorilla to be welcomed in the zoo since Harambe’s death after a four-year-old boy entered the gorilla pit.
 People were enraged and demanded that the boy’s parents should be held responsible for the gorilla’s death.
 Some blame the parents for being irresponsible and not keeping an eye on their child.

 Others blame the zoo for two reasons.
-First, the barrier around the gorilla enclosure was too low – around 3 feet at most.
+First, the barrier around the gorilla enclosure was too low – around three feet at most.
 The barrier appeared to be inadequately constructed as the child was able to penetrate it.
-Second, the zoo fatally shot Harambe instead of just shooting him with a tranquilizer.
+Second, the zoo fatally shot Harambe instead of just shooting him with a tranquilizer gun.

 People sure do hope that Cincinnati Zoo learned their lesson and that Mshindi won’t meet the same fate as Harambe.